-All variables used in LATEX3 code should be declared.
+check-declarations All variables used in expl3 code should be declared.
 This is enforced by TEX for variable types based on TEX registers, but not for those which are constructed using macros as the underlying storage system.
-The check-declarations option enables checking for all variable assignments, issuing an error if any variables are assigned without being initialised.
-See also \debug_on:n {check-declarations} in |3candidates for finer control.
+The check-declarations option enables checking for all variable assignments, issuing an error if any variables are assigned without being initialized.
+See also \debug_on:n {check-declarations} in interface3 for finer control. log-functions The log-functions option is used to enable recording of every new function name in backend Selects the backend to be used for color, graphics and related operations that are backend-dependent.
+Options available are dvips Use the dvips driver.

 The log-functions option is used to enable recording of every new function name in the .log file.
-This is useful for debugging purposes, as it means that there is a complete list of all functions created by each module loaded (with the exceptions of a very small number required by the bootstrap code for LATEX3).
-See also \debug_on:n {log-functions} in l3candidates for finer control.
+This is useful for debugging purposes, as it means that there is a complete list of all functions created by each module loaded (with the exceptions of a very small number required by the bootstrap code).
+See also \debug_on:n {log-functions} in interface3 for finer control.